mzazon/awesome-cloud-projects/aws/saas-security-monitoring-appfabric/saas-security-monitoring-appfabric.md

    echo "✅ Lambda function deployed with SNS integration"
    ```

-   The Lambda function is now operational with proper IAM permissions and environment configuration, ready to process security events and generate intelligent alerts.
+   The Lambda function is now operational with proper IAM permissions and environment configuration, ready to process security events and generate intelligent alerts using the latest Python 3.12 runtime.

 6. **Configure EventBridge Rules for Security Event Processing**: